 I can’t believe my trip to London is now a thing of the past.
 May I go again??
 Please.
 It was a dream come true.
 If you’re planning to go to London anytime in the future, be sure to do your homework and map out what you want to see and how you plan to spend your time.
+It’s also advisable that you take bus charter and subway rides when you get to London, as they have the best public transit system.
 One of the best investments you can make is The London Pass.
 They are the premiere sightseeing host to help you get the Biggest Bang for your Buck.
 I was offered a 2 Day London Pass, which was perfect, since my four days in London were broken up with a trip to Scotland and Paris in between.
 Having the London Pass for our first 2 Days allowed us to see most of the attractions we’d hoped to see, then spend the last two days picking up the ones we missed on the first round, and fit in lots of shopping and time spent walking Notting Hill, and watching the Changing of the Guard at Buckingham Palace.
 We even squeezed in a London Musical (Dirty Rotten Scoundrels) in the Theater district on our last night.
 A great finish to a fabulous trip.

 The London Pass is everything you need for the perfect sightseeing experience.
 Once you’ve bought your pass, you don’t need to fuss about paying to get into any of the attractions.
 You simply show your pass, and you’re in!
 Many of the attractions also allow you to get in without waiting in long queues (that’s ‘lines’ in British lingo).
 Along with the London Pass you’re able, in a few of the attractions, to skip the queue altogether and use the Fast Track Entry.
 Most of the Fast Track Entries are for attractions without security measures.
 Being able to skip long lines is invaluable when your time is limited and who wants to waste time in a queue ( I just like saying that now – pronounced “Q”).